maxmarii/maxmarii/README.md

 <hr></hr>

 - 🤓 Bachelor's degree in **Biological Science** at Università degli Studi di Palermo, actually I'm a **Software Engineer student** at Università degli Studi di Palermo.
-- Interests: Data Analysis, Web Developing, Cloud Computing
+- Interests: Bioinformatics, Data Analysis, Web Developing, Cloud Computing
 - I love animals 🐶,reading books 📖, AoT and other anime 📺, Writing some stuff ✍️, Inter Milan ⚽, and Final Fantasy X 🎮, which is my favourite videogame of all time.
 So, if you see Yuna's propic in my socials, that's why.

 ## 💡 What I'm working on
   - Learning Python
+  - Learning Java
   - Writing Final Fantasy X|X-2 guides
-  - Doing a simple site
+  - DLearning Web Development

 ## My skills
 - Python